timovijn/SocialDistanceMonitor/README.md

 Object detection is done by the *[You Only Look Once](https://pjreddie.com/darknet/yolo/)* (YOLO) object detection system.
 This system requires three files: (1) a weight file; (2) a configuration file; and (3) a name file.

+### Libraries

+Open CV

 # Methods

-**Step-by-step walkthrough of algorithm components (visualisation) / Motivation with reference to hypothesis and problem statement**
+**Step-by-step walkthrough of algorithm components (visualisation) • Motivation with reference to hypothesis and problem statement**

 The *SocialDistancingPedestrian* algorithm consists of a number of constituent parts that will be explained separately in an input-to-output manner.